natemaia/dk/README.md

 #### Contributing

-As mentioned above I'm open to PRs and input/ideas.
+I'm very open to contributions and input or ideas so feel free.
 I don't use a ton of comments and the xcb documentation is kinda shit, but if you're familiar with other window managers most of it will be simple.
 If you're coming from xlib, most of the calls are easily translated to xcb with minor fiddling.
 There are some make flags I use often when testing.